If your website isn’t promising enough to deliver these elements, it will eventually stoop down to lower search engine

-These factors must be taken into account, regularly monitored and measured to make any performance checks.
+These factors must be considered, regularly monitored, and measured to make any performance checks.

 FYI, the ideal server response time should be under 200ms, and it will largely depend upon the efficiency of your web hosting options.

 - Accelerated Mobile Pages

 Accelerated Mobile Pages (AMP) is a Google-supported initiative that promotes websites that implement it and hence, show up in the top results.
 The AMP load instantly and is decluttered form of the web page.
 Some of the tools meant to help you with AMP pursuit are as follows:

 To learn more about Accelerated Mobile Pages, visit this link.

 Tip: You can try using the Speed Booster Pack plugin by Macho Themes to get a better score on several online website speed testing services.

-We hope that these tips and power pointers will help you achieve the full score on Google PageSpeed Insights.
-All you need to do is take steps that accelerate your website’s speed for enhanced viewer experience.
+We hope these tips and power pointers will help you achieve the total score on Google PageSpeed Insights.
+Then, all you need to do is take steps that accelerate your website’s speed for an enhanced viewer experience.